dev-kewlani/AlphaPortfolio-transformerBasedPortfolioOptimizationUsingDeepRL/README.md

    ```

 5. Prepare your data:
-   - Place your financial data CSV in the `Results/` directory as `training_data.csv` (I have uploaded sample cleaned data from 1975-2000)
+   - Place your financial data CSV in the `Results/` directory as `training_data.csv` (I have uploaded my entire cleaned data from 1975-2024)
    - Ensure your data has columns for asset identifiers (permno), date, and features

 ## Usage